Niddah

 A niddah (alternative forms: nidda, nida, or nidah; נִדָּה nidá), in traditional Judaism, is a woman who has experienced a uterine discharge of blood (most commonly during menstruation), or a woman who has menstruated and not yet completed the associated requirement of immersion in a mikveh (ritual bath).

 In the Book of Leviticus, the Torah prohibits sexual intercourse with a niddah.
 The prohibition has been maintained in traditional Jewish law and by the Samaritans.
 It has largely been rejected by adherents of Reform Judaism and other liberal branches.

 In rabbinic Judaism, additional stringencies and prohibitions have accumulated over time, increasing the scope of various aspects of niddah, including: duration (12-day minimum for Ashkenazim, and 11 days for Sephardim); expanding the prohibition against sex to include: sleeping in adjoining beds, any physical contact, and even passing objects to spouse; and requiring a detailed ritual purification process.

-Since the late 19th century, with the influence of German Modern Orthodoxy, the laws concerning niddah are also referred to as Taharat haMishpacha (Hebrew for family purity), an apologetic euphemism coined to de-emphasize the "impurity" of the woman (a concept criticized by the Reform movement) and to exhort the masses by warning that niddah can have consequences on the purity of offspring.
+Since the late 19th century, with the influence of German Modern Orthodoxy, the laws concerning niddah are also referred to as טָהֳרַת הַמִּשְׁפָּחָה.
+This is a euphemism coined to de-emphasize the supposed impurity of women, a concept criticized by the Reform movement, and to exhort the masses by warning that niddah can have consequences for the purity of offspring.

 Etymology and usage

+The word niddah means moved, expelled or and eliminated, and refers to the avoidance of menstruating women due to ritual impurity.
+Medieval Biblical commentator Abraham ibn Ezra writes that the word niddah is related to the term מנדיכם.

-Niddah has the general meaning of "expulsion" and "elimination", coming from the root ndd, "to make distant" (the Aramaic Bible translations use the root rhq, "to be distant"), reflecting the physical separation of women during their menstrual periods, who were "discharged" and "excluded" from society by being banished to and quarantined in separate quarters.
+The word niddah comes from the root ndd, "to make distant" (Aramaic Bible translations use the root rhq, "to be distant"), reflecting the physical banishment of menstruating women to separate quarters.
 Later in the biblical corpus, this meaning was extended to include concepts of sin and impurity, which may be related to ancient attitudes towards menstruation.

-Literally, the feminine noun niddah means moved (i.e., separated), and generally refers to separation due to ritual impurity.
-Medieval Biblical commentator Abraham ibn Ezra writes that the word niddah is related to the term menadechem, meaning those that cast you out.

 Hebrew Bible

-The noun niddah occurs 25 times in the Masoretic Text of the Hebrew Bible.
+The word niddah occurs 25 times in the Masoretic text of the Hebrew Bible.
 The majority of these uses refer to forms of uncleanliness in Leviticus.
 For example, in Leviticus, if a man takes his brother's wife, then that is "uncleanness", niddah.
-The five uses in Numbers all concern the red heifer ceremony and use the phrase mei niddah, "waters of separation". includes a single exhortation of Hezekiah to the Levites, to carry forth the niddah (translated: "filthiness"), possibly idols of his father Ahaz, out of the temple in Jerusalem.
+The five uses in Numbers all concern the red heifer ceremony and use the phrase mei niddah, "waters of separation". includes the exhortation of Hezekiah to the Levites to carry the niddah, or "filth", possibly idols of his father Ahaz, out of the temple in Jerusalem.
 Usage in Ezekiel follows that of Leviticus.
 Finally, the Book of Zechariah concludes with an eschatological reference to washing Jerusalem: "In that day there shall be a fountain opened to the house of David and to the inhabitants of Jerusalem for sin (ḥaṭ'at) and for uncleanness (niddah)".